Secrecy via Sources and Channels: Introduction

 \section{Introduction}

+Alice has a secret message she wants to send to Bob, but unfortunately, she must do so in the presence of Eve, an eavesdropper.
+This paper explores a new dimension of this familiar problem: how can Alice efficiently utilize two disparate resources to keep this message secret from Eve?
+The first resource is a one-way noisy broadcast channel from Alice to Bob and Eve, and the second resource is the presence of correlated source observations at Alice, Bob, and Eve.
+Specifically, we are interested in understanding how to design strategies that ``fuse'' these resources optimally in order to support secure communication between Alice and Bob.

-The fact that a noisy channel can be used as a resource for secure communication was recognized by Wyner in his seminal work ``The Wire-tap Channel''~\cite{Wyner75wtc} where he considered secure communication over degraded broadcast channels~\cite{CoverBC}.
-It was generalized by Csisz\'{a}r and K\"{o}rner~\cite{Csiszar78bcc} to cover all broadcast channels.
+There already exists a body of literature for cases in which only one of these resources is available.
+Wyner's seminal work, ``The Wire-tap Channel''~\cite{Wyner75wtc} considered secure communication over degraded broadcast channels~\cite{CoverBC} and was later generalized by Csisz\'{a}r and K\"{o}rner~\cite{Csiszar78bcc} to cover all broadcast channels.

-Analogously, Ahlswede and Csisz\'{a}r~\cite{AhlswedeCSecret93} and Maurer~\cite{Maurer93} recognized that dependent source observations available at the terminals can be used as a resource for generating a secret-key (a uniform random variable shared by Alice and Bob which is oblivious to Eve) if the terminals can communicate over a noiseless public channel (which delivers all its input faithfully to all the terminals including the eavesdropper).
+Analogously, Ahlswede and Csisz\'{a}r~\cite{AhlswedeCSecret93} and Maurer~\cite{Maurer93} recognized that dependent source observations available at the terminals can be used as a resource for generating a secret-key -- a uniform random variable shared by Alice and Bob which Eve is oblivious of -- if the terminals can communicate over a noiseless public channel (which delivers all its input faithfully to all the terminals including the eavesdropper).
 In~\cite{AhlswedeCSecret93}, the secret-key capacity of dependent sources was characterized if a one-way noiseless public channel from Alice to Bob and Eve of unconstrained capacity is available.
 The characterization for the case when there is a constraint on the capacity of the public channel was later found by Csisz\'{a}r and Narayan~\cite{CsiszarNarayan2000} as a special case of their results on a class of common randomness generation problems using a helper.

-We would also like to note that many authors have contributed to the literature on secret-key generation when a two-way public discussion channel is available (in the context of both the sources and channels) which still remains an open problem in general.
-However, two-way communication is outside the scope of this short note.

-Instead, we focus on scenarios where {\em both} secret communication and secret key agreement are desired in the presence of {\em both} correlated sources and a (one-way) noisy broadcast channel.
-This paper builds on our earlier work on secret communication and key generation using both sources and channels in~\cite{PrabhakaranRamchandran07}.
-Another related recent work is \cite{KhistiDiggaviWornell08} which independently investigates secret key generation in a similar setting.
+As in the channel setting, one can also exploit distributed sources for sending a secret message.